simov/screenshot-capture/README.md

 - Open Source

-## Options
+# Options

-1. Click on the extension button using your **Right** Mouse Button.
+1. Click on the extension button using your **Right** Mouse Button
-2. Select `Options` from the context menu.
+2. Select `Options` from the context menu

 > Alternatively:

-1. Navigate to `chrome://extensions` and find the Screenshot Capture extension.
+1. Navigate to `chrome://extensions` and find the Screenshot Capture extension
-2. Click on the `Options` link under the Screenshot Capture extension.
+2. Click on the `Details` button
+3. Find the `Extension options` link and click on it

-## Keyboard Shortcut
+# Keyboard Shortcut

-1. Navigate to `chrome://extensions` and scroll down to the bottom of the page.
+1. Navigate to `chrome://extensions`
+2. Click on the menu icon in the top left corner, and choose `Keyboard shortcuts` from the menu
-2. Click on `Keyboard shortcuts` and set a key combination for Screenshot Capture.
+3. Find Screenshot Capture and set key combination for the `Take Screenshot` action

-## License
+# License

 The MIT License (MIT)

-Copyright (c) 2014-2018 Simeon Velichkov <simeonvelichkov@gmail.com> (https://github.com/simov/screenshot-capture)
+Copyright (c) 2014-present Simeon Velichkov <simeonvelichkov@gmail.com> (https://github.com/simov/screenshot-capture)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal